mklabs/grunt-plugins/readme.md

-Collection of custom [grunt](https://github.com/cowboy/grunt) tasks and scaffolding templates.

-Grunt has this really nice feature when it scans for any user related tasks and location.
-It's maybe not really well documented yet, but it's kinda hot if you ask me.
+Grunt will include any tasks in `~/.grunt/tasks`.
+Any files put in there might override built-in tasks or create new custom one.
+This is a really nice feature, it's maybe not really well documented yet, but it's kinda hot if you ask me.

 It's like dotfiles but for grunt.

+In addition to that, grunt has this special `init` task that can be used to setup a variety of scaffolding use case.
+It'll also scan the `~/.grunt/tasks/init` folder to lookup any valid templates.

+I'll be using this repo to manage my collection of grunt custom tasks and scaffolding templates.

 ## install